-- (a) All manufactured homes that are placed or substantially improved, within special flood hazard areas, on sites located: - (1) Outside of a manufactured home park or subdivision, - (2) In a new manufactured home park or subdivision, - (3) In an expansion to an existing manufactured home park or subdivision, or - (4) In an existing manufactured home park or subdivision on a site upon which a manufactured home has incurred "substantial damage" as the result of a flood, shall be elevated on a permanent foundation such that the lowest flood of the manufactured home is elevated to at least one foot above the base flood elevation and shall be securely fastened to an adequately anchored foundation system to resist flotation collapse and lateral movement.
+(a) All manufactured homes that are placed or substantially improved, within special flood hazard areas, on sites located: (1) outside of a manufactured home park or subdivision; (2) In a new manufactured home park or subdivision, (3) In an expansion to an existing manufactured home park or subdivision, or (4) In an existing manufactured home park or subdivision on a site upon which a manufactured home has incurred "substantial damage" as the result of a flood, shall

-- (b) All manufactured homes to be placed or substantially improved on sites in an existing manufactured home park or subdivision within special flood hazard areas that are not subject to the provisions of Section 8-4.504(a) shall be securely fastened to an adequately anchored foundation system to resist floatation collapse, and lateral movement, and shall be elevated so that either the: - (1) Lowest floor of the manufactured home is at least one foot above the base flood elevation, or - (2) Manufactured home chassis is supported by reinforced piers or other foundation elements of at least equivalent strength that are no less than 46 inches in height above grade.
+- (1) Within Zones A1-30, AH, and AE on the community's Flood Insurance Rate Map, be elevated on a permanent foundation such that the lowest floor of the manufactured home is elevated to at least one foot above the base flood elevation and shall be securely fastened to an adequately anchored foundation system to resist flotation, collapse and lateral movement. - (b) All manufactured homes to be placed or substantially improved on sites in an existing manufactured home park or subdivision within Zones A1-30, AH, and AE on the community's Flood Insurance Rate Map that are not subject to the provisions of Section 8-4.504(a) shall be securely fastened to an adequately anchored foundation system to resist floatation, collapse, and lateral movement, and shall be elevated so that either the: - (1) Lowest floor of the manufactured home is at least one foot above the base flood elevation, or - (2) Manufactured home chassis is supported by reinforced piers or other foundation elements of at least equivalent strength that are no less than 36 inches in height above grade.